Sun City West Lawyers Helping With Advance Directives

 While interested parties debate these issues, treatment for the incapacitated loved one can be delayed, thereby reducing the chances of a favorable outcome.
 But even in a terminal case, disputes can be destructive.
 Instead of making their peace with their beloved relative, family members may find themselves in bitter squabbles with each other.

 An advance directive is designed to give you reassurance and peace of mind during a stressful time.
 It provides a clear path forward for family members and for medical professionals serving the incapacitated patient.
-I strive to construct documents unambiguously so that there is no room for misinterpretation or argument.
+Our firm strives to construct documents unambiguously so that there is no room for misinterpretation or argument.
 This helps your family avoid emotional turmoil, as well as expensive litigation, and move forward.
-If a dispute arises, I bring the utmost sensitivity to your dilemma while asserting your rights and pursuing the best possible outcome for you and your loved one.
+If a dispute arises, we bring the utmost sensitivity to your dilemma while asserting your rights and pursuing the best possible outcome for you and your loved one.

-Contact an Arizona attorney to aid you in drafting and executing an advance directive
+Contact an Arizona firm to aid you in drafting and executing an advance directive